Charles the Bold

-Charles Martin (10 November 1433 – 5 January 1477), called the Bold, (Note: According to Bart van Loo, Charles's epithet, le Téméraire, was given to him by his contemporaries.
-Richard Vaughan argues that the nickname is a 19th-century invention and a misnomer.
-The English translation, Charles the Bold, suggests that he was named after the progenitor of his family, Philip the Bold.
-While Philip's epithet, le Hardi can be translated as "bold", Charles' epithet in French means "foolhardy" and "reckless".) was the last duke of Burgundy from the House of Valois-Burgundy, ruling from 1467 to 1477.
-He was the only surviving legitimate son of Philip the Good and his third wife, Isabella of Portugal.
-As heir and as ruler, Charles vied for power and influence with rivals such as his overlord, King Louis XI of France.
-In 1465, Charles led a successful revolt of Louis's vassals in the War of the Public Weal.
+Charles the Bold (Charles Martin; 10 November 1433 – 5 January 1477), also called the Rash, (Note: The Latin epithet temerarius was employed by the French as early as 1477, leading to the French form, le Téméraire.
+The French means 'foolhardy' and 'reckless', hence the translation 'the Rash'.
+"The Bold" corresponds to le Hardi, the epithet of the progenitor of his family, Philip the Bold.
+The French form Charles le Hardi has been called "Burgundian propaganda".) was Duke of Burgundy from 1467 to 1477.
+A member of the House of Valois-Burgundy, he was the only surviving legitimate son of Philip the Good and his third wife, Isabella of Portugal.
+As heir and as ruler, Charles competed for power with rivals including his overlord, King Louis XI of France.
+In 1465, Charles was the leader of the War of the Public Weal, leading a coalition of French feudal lords against Louis XI.

-After becoming the Duke of Burgundy in 1467, Charles pursued his ambitions for an independent kingdom which would stretch contiguously from the North Sea in the north to the borders of Savoy in the south.
-For this purpose, he acquired Guelders and Upper Alsace; sought the title King of the Romans; and gradually became an enemy of the Germans.
-Charles married Margaret of York for an English alliance.
-He arranged the betrothal of his only child, Mary, to Maximilian of Austria.
+After becoming duke, Charles pursued the creation of an independent Burgundian kingdom stretching from the North Sea to the borders of Savoy.
+To this end, he acquired Guelders and Upper Alsace, sought recognition as King of the Romans, and became increasingly involved in conflicts within the Holy Roman Empire.
+He married Margaret of York to secure an English alliance, and arranged the betrothal of his only child, Mary, to Maximilian of Austria.

-A passionate musician and patron of the arts, Charles supported the production of illuminated manuscripts and music.
-His court was famously known as a centre of arts, chivalry, and etiquette.
-He was obsessed with order and regulation and issued many ordinances throughout his rule, dictating military matters, legislation, and diplomacy in the minutest detail.
-Charles was religious and his patron saint was Saint George.
-He turned down multiple requests from the pope and the Venetians to undertake a crusade against the Ottoman Turks.
+Charles was a patron of music and the arts, especially illuminated manuscripts, and his court was noted for its chivalric culture and elaborate etiquette.
+His government issued detailed ordinances regulating military, legal, and administrative affairs.
+He was personally devout, had Saint George as his patron saint, and repeatedly declined papal and Venetian requests to undertake a crusade against the Ottoman Empire.

-Towards the end of his life, Charles became engaged in a multi-national conflict called the Burgundian Wars (1474–1477), where he fought to retain ownership of Upper Alsace against an alliance of Swiss, German, and Alsatian polities called the Lower League.
+In the final years of his reign, Charles fought the Burgundian Wars against an alliance of Swiss, German, and Alsatian powers while trying to retain control of Upper Alsace.
 After his unsuccessful siege of Neuss, he was defeated by the Swiss at the battles of Grandson and Morat.
-Charles was killed during the Battle of Nancy on 5 January 1477, fighting against Duke René II of Lorraine and his Swiss army.
-His death triggered the War of the Burgundian Succession and led to the end of the Burgundian State.
-Charles's daughter, Mary, was the last of Charles's dynasty.
-Mary's son, Philip of Austria, inherited the Burgundian Netherlands.
+He was killed at the Battle of Nancy on 5 January 1477 while fighting René II of Lorraine and his Swiss allies.
+His death triggered the War of the Burgundian Succession and contributed to the collapse of the Burgundian State.
+He was succeeded by his only child, Mary.